-Rideshare providers may claim a credit of 50% of the tax if the ride includes a pick-up or drop-off in an area designated as an underserved area.
+Rideshare providers were previously able to claim a credit of 50% of the tax if the ride included a pick-up or drop-off in an area designated as an underserved area.
+However, with the passage of the City of Chicago's FY2021 budget, the credit for serving underserved areas was repealed and rideshare providers will no longer be able to claim a credit of 50% of the tax.